rpmuller/ePubs/WesternPhilosophy.md

 Mathematica, by Whitehead and myself.

-It gradually became clear that a great part of philosophy can be reduced to something that may be called "syntax/' though the word has to be used in a somewhat wider sense than has hitherto been customary.
+It gradually became clear that a great part of philosophy can be reduced to something that may be called "syntax," though the word has to be used in a somewhat wider sense than has hitherto been customary.
 Some men, notably Carnap, have advanced the theory that all philosophical problems are really syntactical, and